barbaraeguche/pawsitive/readme.md

 # paw squad 🐾
-paw squad is a pet adoption platform where users can adopt and rehome pets. it features authentication, session management, and state management to ensure a seamless experience.
+paw squad is a pet adoption platform where users can adopt and rehome pets seamlessly. it features authentication, session management, and state management to ensure a smooth user experience, powered by prisma db for efficient data handling.

 ## features 👾
 - **pet care tips:** provides useful tips on how to take care of adopted pets.